OneSearch-V2: The Latent Reasoning Enhanced Self-distillation Generative Search Framework: Prompt Templates for the Reasoning Pipeline

 \section{Prompt Templates for the Reasoning Pipeline}

 Table~\ref{tab:prompts} presents the complete set of prompt templates designed for the reasoning pipeline, covering three core modules: query analysis, keyword extraction, and preference calibration.
 Each module consists of a system-level role definition and a structured task prompt, collectively enabling the understanding and condensation of complex queries.
+It's worthy to note that this pipeline only applies to queries with complex intent.
+For other head queries, the keywords are matched by the AC automaton without introducing noise or inaccurate information during reasoning.

 \definecolor{headerblue}{RGB}{52, 90, 145} \definecolor{rowA}{RGB}{235, 240, 248} \definecolor{rowB}{RGB}{248, 249, 251}

 \newcolumntype{W}{>{\RaggedRight\arraybackslash } p{\dimexpr\textwidth-2\tabcolsep }}